Eating Out on a Budget: The Best Indian Restaurants in Amsterdam

-You don’t have to travel all the way to India to grab an authentic, fiery-hot, deep-red serving of delicious curry that will warm your heart and soul in an instance.
-In fact, Amsterdam is a city with a lively and competitive Indian eatery scene to boast, and some of the best spots can easily replicate the potent flavors, incredible scents and deliciously crisp, fresh ingredients most associate with original Indian cooking.
+You don’t have to travel all the way to India to grab an authentic, fiery-hot, deep-red serving of delicious curry that will warm your heart and soul in an instant.
+In fact, Amsterdam is a city with a lively and competitive Indian food scene to boast, and some of the best spots can easily replicate the potent flavors, incredible scents and deliciously crisp ingredients most associate with original Indian cooking.

 The eateries on this list are mostly populated by friends and family, the type of spots best-classified as insiders’ best-kept secrets.
-Forget about conventional, easy-to-replicate kormas, blend, barely-there spices, or goopy, hard-to-classify, yellowish curries with just a few pineapple floating in them for decoration.
-The places below serve unashamedly simple, traditional, home-made dishes, the stuff you’d relish to find only at your Indian friends household.
+Forget about conventional, easy-to-replicate kormas, barely-there spices, or hard-to-classify, yellowish curries with just a few pineapples floating in them.
+The places below serve unashamedly simple, traditional, home-made dishes, the stuff you’d relish to find only at your Indian friend’s household.
 Part comfort-food, part the stuff of marvel, what you’ll get at these places can only be described as the richest, most delicate cooking.
 The best part?
 You get fantastic quality for a modest price.

-A true Amsterdam establishment, Tulsi has been serving fiercely hot, beautifully rich curries packed with freshly-ground spices since 2017.
-Located just off the eminent, once-prestigious Van Woustraat, the large, ostentatiously-designed space offers a warm, cozy environment for those yearning to tuck into generously-sized portions of traditional North-Indian food.
+A true Amsterdam establishment, Tulsi has been serving fiercely hot, beautifully rich curries packed with freshly-ground spices for years.
+Located just off the eminent Van Woustraat, the ostentatiously-designed space offers a cozy environment for those yearning to tuck into generously-sized portions of traditional North-Indian food.

-The slick, modern interior is home to some of the finest culinary tricks you’ll come across in the whole of the city: just one bite of their chicken Karahi, mutton bhuna or Travancore-style fish curry is bound to get you completely hooked.
+The slick, modern interior is home to some of the finest culinary tricks you’ll come across in the whole of the city: just one bite of their chicken Karahi, mutton bhuna or Travancore-style fish curry is bound to get you hooked.
 Their truest strength, however, lies in the side dishes.
-A cool, almost-ethereal, ever-so-soothing raita will certainly keep your palate fresh between two courses, while the biryanis are artworks on their own right, made with a rich array of delicately chopped nuts and dried fruits and covered in a prepossessing blanket of magenta-colored pomegranate seeds.
-Every bit of it is worth it, as you too will discover upon visiting.
+A cool, almost-ethereal raita will certainly keep your palate fresh between courses, while the biryanis are artworks in their own right, made with a rich array of delicately chopped nuts and dried fruits and covered in a blanket of magenta-colored pomegranate seeds.
+Every bit is worth it, as you too will discover.

-A best-kept secret this one is.
-Home to curry-lovers and those willing to bargain with the waiter until they bring a curry truly deserving of the adjective, ‘spicy’, the tiny space neatly tucked away in Da Costabuurt has become a mainstay of overworked mothers, homesick students and an eccentric crowd of Indian-food-aficionados over the past few years.
+A best-kept secret.
+Home to curry-lovers and those willing to bargain with the waiter until they bring a curry truly deserving of the adjective, ‘spicy’, the tiny space tucked away in Da Costabuurt has become a mainstay of overworked mothers, homesick students, and an eccentric crowd of Indian-food-aficionados over the past few years.

-Their insistence on simplicity, low-key profile and catering to a well-established clientele paid back enormously: in 2014, the Kohinoor-style restaurant was awarded an 8+ rating from the infamously somber food critic, Johannes Van Dam.
-No wonder even the dourest man to navigate the Dutch cooking landscape had fallen for their meals: the expertly-seasoned, punchier-than-what-you-can-take Lamb Vindaloo, the melt-in-your-mouth butter chicken and the humble, yet gobsmackingly rich and fluffy naans will have everyone smitten in a jiffy.
+Their insistence on simplicity, low-key profile, and catering to a well-established clientele paid back enormously.
+In 2014, the Kohinoor-style restaurant was awarded an 8+ rating from the infamously somber food critic, Johannes Van Dam.
+No wonder even the dourest man to navigate the Dutch cooking landscape had fallen for their meals: the expertly-seasoned, punchier-than-what-you-can-take Lamb Vindaloo, the melt-in-your-mouth butter chicken and the humble, yet gobsmackingly rich and fluffy naans will have everyone smitten.

 Surinder Kumar needs little introduction.
 The legendary chef founded Gandhi, the restaurant to head to for a gorgeous, sunshine-colored curry back in 1990.
 Around seven years ago, it was time to make the switch and have a do-over, leading Kumar to start Swagat.

 If you had the chance to visit Gandhi in its glory days, chances are you can still remember its firm embrace of omnivores.
-Their blissfully crunchy, crisp tikkas, the delightfully soft, downright ethereal kormas could easily satisfy even the most-gluttonous of us.
+Their blissfully crunchy, crisp tikkas, the delightfully soft kormas could easily satisfy even the most-gluttonous.
 It should come as a no surprise that Swagat dons a hedonistic ethos just the same.

-Specialising in the recipes traditionally prepared for the king, Kumar created a menu consisting of Mughlai dishes.
-Needless to say, only the finest of ingredients, freshly-ground, carefully-prepared spices and ripest fruit and veg are used.
-The chicken tikka balti is a steaming-hot blessing bubbling away in a rustic, cast iron saucepan, while the lamb rogan josh is the stuff of dreams.
-The sag aloo is a joyfully dense mixture of spinach, spinach, spinach and a few, bright yellow bits of potatoes laced with just the right amount of cumin and black pepper.
+Specializing in the recipes traditionally prepared for a king, Kumar created a menu of Mughlai dishes.
+Needless to say, only the finest of ingredients, freshly-ground, carefully-prepared spices, and the ripest fruit and vegetables are used.
+The chicken tikka balti is a steaming-hot blessing, bubbling away in a rustic, cast iron saucepan, while the lamb rogan josh is the stuff of dreams.
+The sag aloo is a joyfully dense mixture of spinach and a few bright yellow bits of potatoes laced with just the right amount of cumin and black pepper.
 Let’s not discuss the chana masala, a potent concoction of chickpeas and tomato sauce that should simply be labeled as ‘heaven.’

 Sometimes tradition just beats all else.
-This is probably the reason behind the spectacular success story of one of the longest-running restaurants in the whole of the city, Koh-I-Noor.
-Founded in 1981, this gem outlasted long decades of ever-changing gastro-fads, never failing to beat the chi-chi spots offering fusion food, micro-gastronomy marvels, milk emulsions that could sing, or as of late, toast.
+This is probably the reason behind the spectacular success story of one of the longest-running restaurants in the city, Koh-I-Noor.
+Founded in 1981, this gem outlasted long decades of ever-changing gastro-fads, never failing to beat the shi-shi spots offering fusion food, micro-gastronomy marvels, milk emulsions that could sing, or as of late, toast.

-Be content knowing that whilst the young, beautiful and the hip are away chomping their way through an overpriced piece of badly-aged bread that could also be put to use as a durable piece of cardboard, there are still places offering unassuming home-cooked meals in the city.
-Looking for something an Indian mum would prepare for a family dinner?
-Just take a look at that Birranis.
+Be content knowing that whilst the young, beautiful, and hip are away chomping their way through an overpriced piece of badly-aged bread, there are still places offering unassuming home-cooked meals in the city.
+Looking for something an Indian mom would prepare for a family dinner?
+Just take a look at that Biryanis.
 Even the nostalgia-inducing, laminated menu oozes with authentic flavors.

-Ran by a charming, friendly couple, upon strolling into this kiosk-sized spot the first three things you’ll note are the simple, refined, to-the-point menu, the super-decent, consumer-friendly prices and the unshakably strong, homely scent of freshly roasted spices.
+Ran by a charming, friendly couple, strolling into this kiosk-sized spot the first three things you’ll note are the simple, refined, to-the-point menu, the super-decent, consumer-friendly prices, and the unshakably strong, homely scent of freshly roasted spices.

 To stay true to the low-key, homespun atmosphere, we’d suggest the luscious naan, the fiery chicken vindaloo and a serving of the perfectly chewy bhindi.
 Seriously, I don’t care how you feel about okra, a serving of this stuff will transport you to another, much-happier universe.

-A 5-minute walk away from the heart of the city, Surya offers some of the best Indian and Nepali dishes in the whole of the city.
-If you ever find yourself in need of a large, absolutely lip-smackingly brilliant serving of curry whilst on business downtown, this is your place to head to.
-A great spot for business lunches, romantic tete-a-tetes and family outings alike.
+A 5-minute walk away from the heart of the city, Surya offers some of the best Indian and Nepali dishes in the whole city.
+If you ever find yourself in need of a large serving of curry whilst on business downtown, this is the place to head to; a great spot for business lunches, romantic tete-a-tetes and family outings alike.

-Located in the up-and-coming area of Weesperzijde, the India Roti Room is a strong competitor of long-time favorites such as the Dovers Dog 3, The Breakfast Club and the Nest.
-Their insistence on using the freshest ingredients, and on offering a modern, contemporaneous twist on the Indian classics make them stand out from the crowd.
+Located in the up-and-coming area of Weesperzijde, the India Roti Room is a strong competitor of long-time favorites such as the Dovers Dog 3, The Breakfast Club, and the Nest.
+Their insistence on using the freshest ingredients and offering a modern, contemporaneous twist on the Indian classics makes them stand out from the crowd.

 If you want something truly mind-blowing, do pick from the Surinamese dishes.
-The roti chicken has in utter awe with its exceptional blend of spices, butter-soft pieces of chicken and perfectly crisp, roasted vegetables.
-The classic lamb curries are just as masterful: marinated in a dense, salty-and-sweet mixture of coconut milk and homemade spice mix, the lamb korma will make you want to sing odes.
+The roti chicken induces utter awe with its exceptional blend of spices, butter-soft pieces of chicken and perfectly crisp, roasted vegetables.
+The classic lamb curries are just as masterful: marinated in a dense, salty-and-sweet mixture of coconut milk and homemade spice mix.
+The lamb korma will make you want to sing odes.
 Another highlight is the onion kolcha naan, generously seasoned with garlic and fresh coriander.

 A rare champion of traditional Indian cooking, the North-Indian curries are cooked and seasoned to perfection.
 With Pramod Sharma intent on promoting the richness and versatility of home-cooked meals and original flavors, each meal is made to suit the tastes of an Indian audience – though you always get a say in how spicy you’d prefer your curry to be.